 Many people swear it’s Doris Day, but she sang it with Bing Crosby.

 Dean Martin recorded the song for his 1959 album A Winter Romance, with a chorus of women, although some reports say it was Marilyn Maxwell.
 The trick is in the assumption that the song that we’ve been associating with the 1959 album obviously wasn’t.

-The version we hear with a woman (Marilyn Maxwell) singing was recorded on 1949, and is available on “The Very Best of Dean Martin” and “Relax, It’s Dan Martin Vol Two” along with several Christmas Anthology albums.
+The version we hear with a single woman (Marilyn Maxwell), not a chorus, singing was recorded on 1949, and is available on “The Very Best of Dean Martin” and “Relax, It’s Dan Martin Vol Two” along with several Christmas Anthology albums.

 Dean originally performed the duet of this song with Marylin Maxwell on his radio show with Jerry Lewis called the “Martin and Lewis Show” in 1949, and that is the source of the duet.
 On one of those shows, Marylin Maxwell was the guest.
 They did a sketch about gangsters and the sketch ended something like this:

 Dean (Dino Martinez): Well, Rocky’s (Jerry Lewis) gone